• Skip to primary navigation

 creaming butter and sweetener

-1. Start by creaming some softened butter (or coconut oil) with the powdered sweetener.
+Step #1: Start by creaming some softened butter with the powdered sweetener.

-It's important that the fat is room temperature for the smoothest texture!
-To get your butter room temperature, I love this tutorial from Sally's Baking Addiction on how to soften butter quickly.
+It's important that the butter is at room temperature for the smoothest texture!
+To get your butter at room temperature, I love this tutorial from Sally's Baking Addiction on how to soften butter quickly.

 cookie dough batter in bowl